-It is in the provinces that the people live, yet it is the reduction in the transfer of resources to them that has caused under development.
-Because of the heavy outlay on defense and debt serving the provinces get only $ 12.1 billion from a total budget of $ 33 billion in 2010-2011.
-It is less than half of the total outlay.
+It is in the provinces that the people live, reductions in the transfer of resources to them has caused under-development.
+Because of the heavy outlay on defense and debt serving, the provinces received only $ 12.1 billion from a total budget of $ 33 billion in 2010-2011.
 Secondly, with the budgetary transfers there are also other impediments.
-For instance one of the main head of income are profits from receipts from the transfer of profits from hydel generation of electricity.
-This is a constitutionally mandated resource transfer provided for under Article 161 of the constitution.
+For instance one of the main heads of income is profits from receipts for the transfer of profits from hydel generation of electricity.
+This is a constitutionally-mandated resource transfer provided for under Article 161 of the constitution.
 The first payment of Rs.
 6 billion then amounting to approximately $ 200 million was paid to KP in 1990-91 and constituted almost 39% of the total budgetary resource of the province.
-Most of this sum was invested in the human development and social protection sectors.
-However, the federation refused to enhance this amount ever since that period.
+Most of this was invested in the human development and social protection sectors.
+However, the federation refused to enhance this amount after that period.
 As the graph below shows, in 2008-9 the value of the transfer to the province is now worth only $74 million and provides less than 5% of the total budgetary receipts.